 We love our campers!
 Many of them return summer after summer for the majority of their school experience.
 This allows us to build strong, lasting relationships with them and become their “school away from school” during the summer months.

-A camper's diet can be the "make or break" of their camp experience.
 Although we provide lunch and an afternoon snack (for 6:00pm students), we do ask that you send a couple of non-perishables (preferably nut-free) in their backpacks that they can access anytime they are inclined.
 All snacks that are provided will be nut-free.

 We ask that you please send a morning snack daily, as we will not be providing this snack for campers.